 Sometimes a company’s name fits its product perfectly.
 The German glove company, Held, is just such a match.
 However, how appropriate the company's name is to the English-speaking consumer base is purely coincidence.
 In the 1940s, German glove-maker Edgar Held started the line of high quality motorcycle gloves.
 Over the 70 years the company has making gloves, Held has built a reputation that is second to none.

-As I sit writing this piece, a raw knuckle stares back at me from the keyboard.
+sit writing this piece, a raw knuckle stares back at me from the keyboard.

 Okay, I am officially tired of busted knuckles from a slipped wrench, burned fingers from an unexpectedly hot exhaust, and cuts on my hands from those dastardly sharp bodywork panels.
 If you work on your own bikes like I do, you know exactly what I mean.